Also vs As Well vs Too – How to Use Them Correctly

 • They have also finished the report.

-This use usually connects the sentence to the previous idea.
+This position connects the sentence clearly to the previous idea.

-• He didn’t answer the phone either. (best)
+• He didn’t answer the phone either. ✅ (best in negative sentences)

-• He didn’t answer the phone too / as well. (natural)
+• He didn’t answer the phone as well. ✅

-• He didn’t answer the phone also. (possible but not common)
+• He didn’t answer the phone also. ⚠️ (possible but unusual)

-As well is much more common in spoken English.
+As well is more common in spoken English and sounds friendly, soft, and conversational.

-We normally place it at the end of a sentence.
+We normally place it at the end of the sentence.

-• I speak English, and I can speak French as well.
+• I speak English, and I speak French as well.

 • I’ll have a coffee, and I’ll have a cupcake as well.

-• She teaches online and works at a language school as well.
+• She works online and teaches at a language school as well.

-Too is also placed at the end of the sentence, just like as well.
+Too is also placed at the end of a sentence, just like as well.

 • Tom is tired.
 He’s hungry, too.